Stevante Clark, brother of Stephon Clark, running for mayor of Sacramento

 “Mental health is one of the biggest things I want to combat,” he said.

-Clark was placed on multiple mental health holds by authorities in the wake of his brother’s death.
+Clark was placed on multiple mental health holds by authorities after his brother’s death.
 In one highly-publicized incident, he jumped on the dais at City Hall during a crowded meeting and told Steinberg to “Shut the f--- up.”

 He has since apologized to Steinberg, and has said the trauma of his brother’s death caused mental health issues, for which he received treatment in April.